mchow101/homeroom/README.md

 <img src="images/pasted image 0.png" height="250px" alt="blocker">

 ### Additional Features
 In extension options, choose between light mode and dark mode to meet your preference!
+In chrome://extensions, click "Details", then near the bottom of the page click "Extension options."
+A page should pop up in the browser with buttons for changing the color theme to either light mode or dark mode.

 <img src="images/light-1.png" height="250px" alt="light1">     <img src="images/dark-1.png" height="250px" alt="dark1">